-For those headed to–or back to–college, it can be a nerve-racking time of change.
-New housing, new friends, new classes . . . new start.
-I may not be able to help you decide which sorority to rush or if he is really into you or how much time it will take you to cram for that exam, but I can definitely help you avoid the freshman (or sophomore, junior, or senior) 15.
+For those headed to college, it can be a nerve-racking time of change.
+New housing, new friends, new classes—essentially a new start.
+I may not be able to help you decide which sorority to rush, or if he is really into you, but I can definitely help you avoid the freshman (or sophomore, junior or senior) 15.

 How to Eat Healthy in College

-Not only will it help to help rev your metabolism, stabilize your blood sugar, control your hunger, and boost your energy, but studies have shown (over and over) that students who eat a healthy breakfast do better in their classes.
-Even if you don’t have time to have a “sit down” breakfast, keep healthy items in your dorm room for on-the-go breakfasts.
+Not only will it help to rev your metabolism, stabilize your blood sugar, control your hunger and boost your energy, but studies have shown (over and over) that students who eat a healthy breakfast do better in their classes.
+Even if you don’t have time to sit down for breakfast, keep healthy items in your dorm room for on-the-go breakfasts.
 For example:

-- Individual containers of milk (you can even get individual containers of almond milk)
+- Individual containers of milk (or almond milk)

-- Natural peanut butter (also try individual packets of nut butters)
+- Natural peanut butter (also try packets of nut butters)

 - Fruit (grab a piece from the dining hall to save as a snack later)